-In our example, the total of the Additional Returns/Reduced Costs column is \$1,339.50 and the total of the Additional
+In our example, the total of the Additional Returns/Reduced Costs column is \$1,020.00 and the total of the Additional

-Costs/Reduced Returns is \$1,301.63.
-Subtracting the total of column A from B yields a net value of \$37.87.
+Costs/Reduced Returns is \$1,015.37.
+Subtracting the total of column A from B yields a net value of \$4.63.
 This represents the amount of economic gain with grazing out the wheat rather than selling the steers on March 1 and combining the wheat.
-Note that with different prices, the conclusion could be different.
+Note that with different prices or stocking rates, the conclusion could be different.
 In some years, grazing out is the less profitable option so having accurate price forecasts is critical.
 The reasoning behind the budget formulation is simple.